WHAT IS DIASTASIS RECTI?

-The Abdominal Raphe (seam of tissue structures that form the meeting point of the 2 sides of all the core musculature) no longer provides tension and stability.
-Because ALL the muscles of the abdomen- Transversalis, internal and external obliques, as well as Rectus Abdominis – meet at this centre midline, all are compromised, meaning that this lack of protection and stability affects the whole body both aesthetically and functionally.
+The Linda Alba (seam of tissue structures that form the meeting point of the 2 sides of all the core musculature) no longer provides tension and stability.
+ALL the muscles of the abdomen- Transversalis, internal and external obliques, as well as Rectus Abdominis – meet at this centre midline.
+So all are compromised.
+This lack of protection and stability affects the whole body both aesthetically and functionally.

 WHAT DOES A DIASTASIS LOOK LIKE?

 You may see a ‘pooching’ or ‘doming’ of your stomach, especially when coming up from a lying position on your back.
 Sometimes you appear still a few months pregnant.
-As well as the aesthetic concerns, diastasis recti is associated with a weak core (and pelvic floor), leading to a lack of strength and stability in the entire pelvic region and midsection.
+As well as the aesthetic concerns, diastasis recti is associated with a weak core (and pelvic floor).
+This can lead to a lack of strength and stability in the entire pelvic region and midsection.

 WHAT CAUSES DIASTASIS RECTI?

 Diastasis Recti is the result of excessive intra-abdominal pressure or loading.
 It is common in the later stages of pregnancy, particularly second or subsequent pregnancies.
 It is important to note though, that pregnancy does not cause a diastasis.
-It is simply that the increased load and further shifts in alignment of pregnancy exacerbate the root problem – that of excessive, ‘un-contained’ intra abdominal pressure.
+The increased load and further shifts in alignment of pregnancy exacerbate the root problem: excessive, ‘un-contained’ intra abdominal pressure.

 The Rectus Abdominis is only 1 of 4 layers of abdominal muscles: the Transverse Abdominis (deepest muscle layer) the Interior and Exterior Obliques (next 2 layers) that form your waist, and then the Rectus Abdominis is on the outside.

 Unfortunately when the 2 parts of the muscle separate or come apart, the connective mid-line is stretched and weakened as it takes all other muscular and fascial support structures along with it.
 This leaves the front of the abdomen unsupported and unstable.
-The Raphe is designed to be taut, at full length and aligned in a vertical (breastbone to pubic bone) plane.
+This seam of connective tissue is designed to be taut, at full length and aligned in a vertical (breastbone to pubic bone) plane.
 But it cannot perform or function optimally when alignment is ‘out’.
 So it’s alignment we need to address to address a diastasis!

-Diastasis Recti is a symptom of excessive and unsupported intra abdominal pressure, the same state that creates other pelvic and abdominal problems including hernia and prolapse.
-DR should therefore be treated as part of an integrated program designed to re-align, re-connect and then strengthen the entire core musculature, rather than be addressed in isolation (and rather than focussing only on ‘closing the gap’).
+Diastasis Recti is a symptom of excessive and unsupported intra abdominal pressure.
+This is the same issue that creates other pelvic and abdominal problems including hernia and prolapse.
+DR should therefore be treated as part of an integrated program designed to re-align, re-connect and then strengthen the entire core musculature, rather than be addressed in isolation.
+The focus should not be only on ‘closing the gap’).

 HOW TO TEST FOR DIASTASIS RECTI